alexbain/alexbain.github.com/source/_posts/2014-01-06-receiving-sms-notifications-from-your-washer.markdown

 <a href="/images/posts/lundry/hardware_device_2.jpg"><img src="/images/posts/lundry/thumb_hardware_device_2.jpg" class="center" /></a>

 The assembly of the device is relatively straightforward.
-First, you will need to assemble the April Dev board and the ADXL335 breakout board by soldering the header pins onto the breakout boards.
+First, you will need to assemble the April development board and the ADXL335 breakout board by soldering the header pins onto the breakout boards.
 Next, you'll need to solder both breakout boards into the perma-proto board.
 Lastly, you'll solder in the 5 wires to enable the two components to communicate. **If you intend to use the 3D printable enclosure, please ensure that the two components are mounted identically to the image above.**

 The picture above shows how the device looks when assembled, and here are the specifics: